bokkypoobah/TheDAOData/README.md

 This repository contains some scripts to retrieve data from The DAO on the Ethereum blockchain.

 **Note** As @lyricalpolymath as found out when comparing his results with mine, my results are accurate to 9 decimal places.
-See https://github.com/bokkypoobah/TheDAOData/issues/2 .
-I won't revise my data as it is accurate enough at the moment.
+See https://github.com/bokkypoobah/TheDAOData/issues/2 . <strike>I won't revise my data as it is accurate enough at the moment.</strike>

 **Update 09:44 Aug 31 2016 UTC**
 I've uploaded v4 files with the rounding corrected by using BigNumber maths.
 The files are: